Progress report for FNC23-1380

 Research

-Our custom harvester used a CLAAS 8-row forage harvester with Kemper head.
+In the first year, we had one harvest of the system for the corn silage with a Kemper chopper on September 10, 2024.
+Alfalfa only plots were cut with a diskbine on September 12, 2024 and raked and baled on September 15, 2024.
+Specifically, our custom harvester used a CLAAS 8-row forage harvester with Kemper head.
 We measured the weight of each harvested strip by chopping the forage into a feed mixer with scale, which we ran alongside the chopper, and collected a forage sample from each strip after we emptied the feed mixer.
 We took forage samples for each strip after emptying the mixer for forage analysis (protein & amino acid, carbohydrates, minerals & ash, and fermentation products) and stored separately in plastic bags.
 The NIR reported yield in tons/acre @ 35% DM and forage quality with milk/ton (lbs), and then we could calculate total value of the system with milk/acre (lbs).
-The university could not run a formal analysis on the experiment because of the planting errors, but we are able to compare averages between treatments for the measurements we made.
+Iowa State University conducted a formal analysis on the experiment results thus far.

 Educational & Outreach Activities